|Administrative cooperation in the EU (2011-2016)|

 - On 1st January 2013 the national laws, regulations and administrative provisions implementing the Directive entered into force with the exception of the provisions relating to automatic exchange of information which entered into force on 1st January, 2015.

-Extension of the Directive on Administrative Cooperation to financial account information
+Extension of the Directive on Administrative Cooperation to information on cross-border tax rulings and advance pricing arrangements

 - On 15th December 2014 the European Commission adopted another Regulation (Commission Implementing Regulation 1353/2014) amending Regulation (EU) No 1156/2012.
 This Regulation deals with the computerized format to be used for the mandatory automatic exchange of information and applies from 1 January 2015.

-Despite all the progress already brought by Directive 2011/16/EU and its amendment in 2014, the Commission considers it a priority to further enhance administrative cooperation and tax transparency.
+Despite all the progress already brought by Directive 2011/16/EU and its amendments, the Commission considers it a priority to further enhance administrative cooperation and tax transparency.